anushiv25/Django-App/README.md

-# Django-App
+# Django App
-Learning Django by making a Polls App
+Learning Django by making a Polls App.